Do you need to file an IRS payment trace for your missing stimulus check?

-The IRS began sending out a new batch of stimulus checks for up to $1,400 per person this week, including those for SSI and SSDI recipients.
-If you're still waiting on your third check, there's time -- for example, veterans who are nonfilers should expect their stimulus check money next week.
+If you're still waiting for your third stimulus check, know that the IRS continues to send out the payments in waves, with 22 million Social Security recipients who receive SSI and SSDI benefits getting money up to $1,400 this week.
+But the IRS isn't done, with veterans who are nonfilers and receive VA benefits next in line for stimulus check money.

-In the meantime, you can track your third payment to see if there are any reasons it might get delayed.
-But in certain cases -- like if too much time passes, or the IRS says it sent your money already but you never received it -- you may need to take an extra step.
+If you believe your stimulus money from the IRS is running behind schedule, you can track your third payment to see if there are any reasons it might be held up.
+However, if you are starting to think your payment is lost or missing -- say, too much time has passed or the IRS says it sent your money already but you never received it -- you may need to take an extra step.
 The same is true if you didn't get all or part of the first and second stimulus checks.
-There are a few different ways to track your payment, depending on your situation.
+There are a few ways to track your payment, depending on your situation.
 Some people have to file a Recovery Rebate Credit (even if they don't usually file taxes).
 Others will need to request something called an IRS payment trace.

 We'll explain what a payment trace is, including the two cases in which you may need to request one, as well as how to get started.
 We've also got stimulus payment guides for older adults, young adults, non-US citizens and those living abroad and people who pay or receive child support.
-Plus, here's what we're hearing so far about a potential fourth stimulus check, all of the tax credits you could claim this year and the child tax credit (calculate your total).
+Plus, here's what we're hearing so far about a potential fourth stimulus check, all of the tax credits you could claim this year, what may happen with student loan forgiveness and the child tax credit (calculate your total).
 This story was recently updated.

-Payment trace case 1: The IRS Get My Payment tool says your payment was sent out, but it never arrived
+Payment trace case 1: The IRS Get My Payment tool reports your payment was sent, but it never arrived

 The portal will show your payment status, if your money has been scheduled to send and the payment method (direct deposit or by mail) and date.
 You might also see a different message or an error.
 (Here's how to track your mailed check through the USPS.)